 In Criminal Justice studies it’s important that students are able to convey their ideas and demonstrate their understanding of the material in writing.
-Since there is not an English pre-requisite for Criminal Justice courses, this LibGuide will assist you in researching paper and project topics further.
+Some things to keep in mind when writing papers or completing projects for a Criminal Justice class:

 o Journal articles can be found by using the databases available through the library – Academic Search Complete, JSTOR, and ProQuest (but be sure to put limiters on your search in order to ensure that your search pulls up scholarly, peer-reviewed articles).

-· Presenting info or ideas that not your own is academic theft – plagiarism.
+· Presenting info or ideas not your own is academic theft – plagiarism.
 When you present info that you obtained from other sources you must make reference to those sources by using parenthetical citations and a reference list.